 The picture first surfaced the internet in 2009, with various descriptions stating it weighed anywhere between 400-500 pounds.
 The location of where it was shot has often changed, but the most popular description of the picture is that it's a 430-pound deer shot Hartford, Michigan.

-The deer was actually shot on a Wisconsin game farm called Wilderness Whitetails in September 2009.
+The deer was actually shot on a Wisconsin high fence game farm called Wilderness Whitetails in September 2009.
 There is no official listed weight for the deer, but it certainly looks heavy.
 All the same, a 430-pound buck is huge.
 Its official weight but it closer to a 420-pound buck.